New Foundation Website

 Mother Goose Time will be offered throughout the summer.
 This special half-hour program is intended for babies and toddlers ages 0-3 and their caregivers.
 Two sessions will be presented each Monday the library is open at 10:15 am and again at 12:30 pm.

 Story Time, for children ages 3-5 and their caregivers, will resume in the fall.
-In the meantime, watch for details about our Family Summer Reading Program!

 For more information about these free public programs, please call the library at 406-883-8225 or stop by the circulation desk.